Pi-hole vs AdGuard Home: Which Should You Run in 2026?

 OISD, hagezi, StevenBlack, EasyList, EasyPrivacy - paste a URL into the admin UI and refresh.
 Same outcome on either platform.

 AdGuard understands its own extended syntax (cosmetic rules, regex, domain-modifiers) on top of the standard hosts format.
-Pi-hole only does hosts and a basic regex syntax — fine for 99% of users, but worth knowing if you have niche filtering needs.
+Pi-hole only does hosts and a basic regex syntax - fine for most users, but worth knowing if you have niche filtering needs.

 Both have a one-click allowlist in the dashboard.
 AdGuard's UI exposes per-client allowlists more directly; in Pi-hole you'd typically pair it with a separate group-management feature.